isaac-mackey/multi-rule-monitor/README.md

-# Rule Monitor
+# Multi-Rule Monitor

 ## Description

-A Python implementation of algorithms for monitoring Datalog-like rules as constraints on event logs
+A Python implementation of algorithms for monitoring multiple Datalog-like rules as constraints on event logs

 ## Dependencies